legion-labs/legion/crates/lgn-analytics-gui/README.md

 ## Starting the analytics server

 The web app in only a client to the analytics gRPC server.
-You can execute `legion\server\analytics-srv\start-test-server.bat` to start the server using dummy validation data.
+You can execute `crates\lgn-analytics-srv\start-test-server.bat` to start the server using dummy validation data.

 ## validations: tsc && svelte-check